 • The frequency and duration of the treatment administered.

-Typically, recovery can range from a few days to a few weeks, depending on the type of worm and the medication used.
-For instance, roundworm infections might resolve within several days, whereas tapeworms could take up to a month to be fully eliminated.
+Typically, recovery can range from a few days to a few weeks.
+Roundworm infections might get resolved within several days, whereas tapeworms could take up to a month to be fully eradicated.
+Regular deworming treatments every few months are advisable to ensure the complete elimination of worms and to prevent future reinfections.

 Best Aftercare Practices After Deworming